KelvinEuclides/KelvinEuclides/README.md

-I'm Kelvin Euclides - Android Developer :fire:, and PHP Laravel Developer :elephant:.
+I'm Kelvin Euclides - Android Developer 📱, and PHP Laravel Developer :elephant:.

 If you want to know more about me, I: